 St. Michael's School is a private middle school in Poway.
-The principal of St. Michael's School is Rev. Neal Dolan.
-537 students go to St. Michael's School and identify mostly as Hispanic; White, non-Hispanic; and Asian.
-The ratio of students to teachers at St. Michael's School is 17:1.
+The principal of St. Michael's School is Rev. Neal Dolan, whose e-mail is firstname.lastname@example.org.
+544 students go to St. Michael's School and identify as Hispanic; White, non-Hispanic; and Asian.
+The student to teacher ratio at St. Michael's School is 17:1.
 Bernardo Heights Middle School is one of the nearest middle schools.

 - Ceramics sculpture